 It is notable that the provision for payment does not say that 25% of the franchise fee is payable to ABC FRANCHISING “whether or not the efforts of ABC FRANCHISING were an effective cause thereof.”
 Some exclusive agency agreements provide this language.
 For example, in the following case law.
 Citifund Capital Corp. v.
 Happy Valley Resort Ltd. 2010 BCSC 332.

-The agreement was absent this kind of clear language.
-Therefore, I am not prepared to find that the reference to “all new Friendly Coffee Franchises” includes those new franchises.
+The agreement was absent in this kind of clear language.
+Therefore, I am not prepared to find that the reference to “all-new Friendly Coffee Franchises” includes those new franchises.
 ABC FRANCHISING had no role whatsoever in bringing to Friendly Coffee the franchisees.

 Lu’s subjective intention in adding the bold type to the word “all” in Section E may well have been for this reason.
 He might have wanted to ensure that ABC FRANCHISING would be entitled to franchise fees.
 This would have regardless of its involvement in the transaction leading to a new franchisee.
 For his part, Mr. Smith states that his subjective intention was to only pay ABC FRANCHISING commission on those franchisees that were referred by ABC FRANCHISING.
 However, from a contractual interpretation perspective, these subjective intentions do not help.
 It does not assist in determining, objectively, the joint intention at the time the Agreement was entered into.